Accreditation of Prior Learning

 APEL is the knowledge you’ve learned through work, study or life experiences.
 More than just spending time in an industry, you’ll have to show a portfolio of work to prove what you’ve learnt from that experience.

-Making a claim for recognition of prior learning is free for certificated study (APCL), although claims for experiential study (APEL) can depend on your student status.
+Making a claim for recognition of prior learning is free for certificated study (APCL).
+Claims for experiential study (APEL) can depend on your student status.

 Claiming with a qualification more than five years old